Information on the immunisation of health professionals and advice for healthcare workers exposed to whooping cough.

-Whooping cough (pertussis): immunisation of healthcare workers
+Whooping cough immunisation of health professionals

 Information for healthcare workers exposed to whooping cough

-Definition of significant exposure in a healthcare setting
+Exposure in a healthcare setting

 The PHE Guidelines for the Public Health Management of Pertussis Incidents in Healthcare Settings has been revised in line with the national guidelines.